 How to Make Suya Spice

 We have mentioned before that our experience discovering the key ingredient in Nigeria's famed suya spice was none other than a serendipitous event.
-It only took adding a tablespoon of peanut butter to a stew with spicy biltong to give me that undeniably recognizable whiff of nutty spice; ah the ubiquitous suya smell wafting about our senses.
+It only took adding a tablespoon of peanut butter to a stew with spicy biltong to give us that undeniably recognizable whiff of nutty spice; ah the ubiquitous suya smell wafting about our senses.

 02 of 07